The theft of catalytic converters from cars isn’t a new crime, but it has increased significantly in recent times.

 Is it true that there is a long wait for replacement catalytic converter parts for Toyota cars?

 The rapid rise in this crime in 2019 is one we could not have envisaged, set against many years of low incidence of catalytic converter theft.
-This has impacted our ability to source enough of the parts we need in some cases, for which we sincerely apologise.
+This initially impacted our ability to source enough of the parts we needed in some cases, for which we sincerely apologise.

 If I’m worried about my Toyota model, what should I do?